PurpleBooth/git-mit/docs/binaries/mit-pre-commit.md

   × No authors set
   help: Can you set who's currently coding?
 It's nice to get and give the
         right credit.
-You can fix this by running `git mit` then the initials of whoever is coding for example: `git mit bt` or `git mit bt se`
+You can fix this by running `git mit` with the initials of whoever is coding (e.g. `git mit bt`).
+To list available authors, run `git mit-config mit available`

 ```